BSBI Photographic Competition 2023

 BSBI Photographic Competition 2022

-The four categories in 2022 were Flowers in the four seasons: winter, spring, summer & autumn.
-Our winners were Alwyn Craven, for their picture of Hogweed, and Gillian Elsom, with three fantastic photos of Wood-sorrel, Fly Orchid & Autumn Lady's-tresses.
-Winners were chosen by popular vote at the Scottish Botanists' Conference.
+The four categories in 2022 were Flowers in the Four Seasons: winter, spring, summer & autumn.
+Our winners were Alwyn Craven, with a picture of Hogweed (Heracleum sphondylium), and Gillian Elsom, with three fantastic photos of Wood-sorrel (Oxalis acetosa), Fly Orchid (Ophrys insectifera) & Autumn Lady's-tresses (Spiranthes spiralis).

 BSBI Photographic Competition 2021

-We had three winners in 2021; one in the Native category - Olesya Smart with her stunning Moss Campion (Silene acaulis) in Ross photograph and two joint winners in the Alien category: Roy Sexton with Pitcherplant (Sarracenia purpurea) on Rannoch Moor and Liz Downey's Seaside Daisy (Erigeron glaucus), Portland, who both received the same number of votes at the Scottish Botanists' Conference.
+We had three winners in 2021; one in the Native plants category - Olesya Smart with her stunning Moss Campion (Silene acaulis) in Ross photograph and two joint winners in the Alien plants category: Roy Sexton with Pitcherplant (Sarracenia purpurea) on Rannoch Moor and Liz Downey's Seaside Daisy (Erigeron glaucus), Portland.

 BSBI Photographic Competition 2020